 The term ‘public’ includes patients, potential patients, carers, family members and people who use health and social care services, as well as people from community or voluntary groups.
 A ‘public contributor’ is a member of the public who gets involved in how research is designed and run.

-We use the National Institute for Health Research (NIHR) definition of public involvement.
+We use the National Institute for Health and Care Research (NIHR) definition of public involvement.
 “Public involvement in research is research carried out ‘with’ or ‘by’ members of the public rather than ‘to’, ‘about’ or ‘for’ them.”

 Involvement can include:

 The NIHR launched a new Centre for Engagement and Dissemination in April 2020 that brings together its activities in public involvement, engagement and participation with its strengths in dissemination.

 ARC West conducts health and social care research projects and helps to get research evidence into practice.
 We need members of the public to help guide the research we do.

 To get involved you don’t need any medical experience or specialist knowledge.
 You do need an interest in health and social care research, some time to spare and a willingness to share your thoughts and ideas with us.
 We want to work with you to find out how your experiences can help shape our research.
 We offer payment for your time and cover reasonable expenses.

 Sometimes we need patients, service users or carers with relevant experience for a research study.
 This might include people with a particular health problem, who have had particular treatments or used specific services, or are from a particular social group.